Akshaya-0804/next-blog-github.io/README.md

     strict: true,
     deprecationErrors: true,
   }
-});
+'''

 - Connects to MongoDB using the connection string from environment variable DB_URI.

 - Uses MongoDB Server API v1 with strict and deprecation error checking enabled.

 - Error Handling:

     Throws an error immediately if DB_URI is missing to prevent runtime failures.

-- getDB(dbName) (async function):
+- 'getDB(dbName)' (async function):

 - Connects the MongoDB client.